Federico-PizarroBejarano/prodapt/docs/spacemouse.md

 It is possible to control robots using a 3D mouse such as the 3DConnexion SpaceMouse.
 This allows for controlling the end-effector's position and orientation with one hand.

 To accomplish this, the `spacenav` ROS package is used (https://index.ros.org/p/spacenav/) which converts the signal from the 3Dconnexion SpaceMouse into various ROS2 messages, including `/spacenav/twist (geometry_msgs/msg/Twist)`.
 The custom ROS2 package `spacenav_converter` is used to listen to the `/spacenav/twist` topic.
 This twist is turned into a desired pose offset, and used to calculate the next desired pose.
 The desired pose is then sent as a command to the UR10 via (currently) two possible interfaces:
-- MoveL commands (a linear move command used by the Universal Robots scripting language, URScript) which is sent to the robot (real or simulated) via the `/urscript_interface/script_command` topic.
+- MoveL commands (a linear move command used by the Universal Robots scripting language, URScript) which is sent to the robot (real or simulated via URSim) via the `/urscript_interface/script_command` topic.
-- Joint positions, calculated using the inverse kinematics in [kinematics_utils.py](../src/spacenav_converter/spacenav_to_movel/kinematics_utils.py), sent to the robot via the `/scaled_joint_trajectory_controller/joint_trajectory` topic.
+- Joint positions, calculated using the inverse kinematics in [kinematics_utils.py](../src/spacenav_converter/spacenav_to_movel/kinematics_utils.py), sent to the robot via the `/scaled_joint_trajectory_controller/joint_trajectory` topic (if using URsim or the real robot) or the `/joint_command` topic (if simulating the robot in Isaac Sim).

-### Steps
+### Installation
-1. Turn on the UR robot and run the `ur-robot-driver`.
-Make sure the robot is externally controllable, such as by following the steps in [docker.md](./docker.md).
-2. Ensure you have the SpaceMouse and `tf-transformations` packages installed:
+1. Ensure you have the SpaceMouse and `tf-transformations` packages installed:
     ```bash
     sudo apt-get install spacenavd
     sudo apt-get install ros-foxy-spacenav
     sudo apt-get install ros-foxy-tf-transformations
     ```
+2. Build the `spacenav_converter` package (only needed to be done once, and after any code change) by running
+    ```bash
+    cd ~/prodapt
+    rosdep install -i --from-path src --rosdistro foxy -y
+    colcon build --packages-select spacenav_converter
+    ```

+### Steps
+1. (If using URSim) Turn on the UR robot (or URSim) and run the `ur-robot-driver`.
+Make sure the robot is externally controllable, such as by following the steps in [ursim.md](./ursim.md).
+2. (If using Isaac Sim) Start Isaac Sim as detailed in [isaacsim.md](./isaacsim.md).
+Press play.
 3. Plug in the SpaceMouse
 4. Run the `spacenav` node by running:
     ```bash